 The Company has incurred substantial operating losses and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of December 31, 2018, the Company had an accumulated deficit of \$79.1 million.
+As of December 31, 2019, the Company had an accumulated deficit of \$125.5 million.

-The Company has funded its operations to date primarily through the sale of equity.
+The Company has funded its operations to date primarily through the sale of equity and its venture debt financing agreement (the "Loan Agreement") with Horizon Technology Finance Corporation ("Horizon"), herein referred to as the "Horizon Notes."
 The Company expects to continue to use the proceeds from previous financing transactions primarily for general corporate purposes, including financing the Company's growth, developing new or existing product candidates, and funding capital expenditures, acquisitions and investments.
-The Company currently anticipates that its cash and cash equivalents balances at December 31, 2018 are sufficient to fund its anticipated operating cash requirements for at least one year from the date of this Form 10-K.
+The Company currently anticipates that its cash and cash equivalents balances at December 31, 2019, are sufficient to fund its anticipated operating cash requirements for at least one year from the date of this Form 10-K.